CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 | 🚔 **Law Enforcement** | Real-time threat assessment, evidence analysis, situational awareness |
 | 🤖 **Research & AI** | Benchmark dataset, small-object detection research, negative-class design |

+> ⚠️ These are research application areas, not deployment endorsements.
+A detector at 0.800 Recall misses roughly one in five annotated instances; see [Responsible Use](#%EF%B8%8F-responsible-use--dual-use-considerations) before putting this in a live safety pipeline.

 ---

 ## 🔬 Method Pipeline at a Glance